gradle/gradle/design-docs/publishing-and-sharing-plugins.md

 ## Story: Build author searches for plugins using central Web UI

+### Test Coverage

+- Not found messages from resolution service include link to search UI (to help user find the plugin they are after) - (this URL should be provided by the resolution service response, not hardcoded into Gradle)

 ## Story: Make new plugin resolution mechanism public

 Story is predicated on plugins.gradle.org providing a searchable interface for plugins.